PBM15/Mitchell-Portfolio/Assignment-3-4.md

 From my user feedback, I learned that my title was confusing and that my axis labels and legend needed more detail to ensure everything was fully explained.
 In addition, I learned what information I needed to include in the footnotes to make sure that there was an explanation for the remaining elements of the graph that could be confusing.
 From this information, I changed my title, legend, and footnotes to be more informative and concise.

 ## Part five:
+# Click on link below to see the full graph
 <div class='tableauPlaceholder' id='viz1731312205085' style='position: relative'>
   <noscript>
     <a href='#'>